Taiwanese Gua Bao Bun (台湾褂包)

 Add 2 tbsp sugar and 2 tsp active yeast into 210g of lukewarm water.
 Stir well and wait a few minutes for the yeast to bloom.
 If you are using instant yeast, you don't have to wait.

 Combine the water and the flour, then knead for 10 minutes or until a smooth nonstick dough has formed.

 Cover the dough and let it proof for 1 hour or until it is doubled in size.

-Let the lotus buns proof in the steamer for another 20 minutes or until it is 1.5 times of the size.
-This will depend on your room temperature.
+Let the lotus buns proof in the steamer for another 20 minutes or until it is 1.5 times the size.

-Turn off the heat and let the buns rest in the steamer for 10 minutes before you open the lid or else they will shrink once they make contact with the cold air.
+Turn off the heat and let the buns rest in the steamer for 10 minutes before you open the lid, or else they will shrink once they make contact with the cold air.

 Add 1/2 cup of roasted but unsalted peanut and 3 tbsp of sugar into a blender.
 Blend into a coarse peanut powder and set it aside.
 You can do this while waiting for the dough to rise.

 Rinse the pickled mustard green to reduce sodium, squeeze the water, and dice it.
 Store-bought pickled mustard green is extra salty.
 But, of course, it depends on the brand.
 You can taste yours before cooking.